Ianpro1/MJCT/README.md

  1-create a build directory from the main directory

- 2-move build.bat to the build directory
+ 2-move build.bat (located in batfiles) to the build directory

  3-run the bat file and it should have built a .pyd file to build/debug (if not go to CASE 2)